-As the three politicians and Indra walk off, Harriet enters the unlocked secret meeting room and slips her proposal into the open briefcase before getting curious and taking a look at the Emergency Protocols.
+As the three politicians and Indra walk off, Harriet enters the secret meeting room and slips her proposal into the open briefcase before getting curious and taking a look at the Emergency Protocols.

 |The Doctor's reaction reminds me of Tom Baker.
 I like it.|

 The Doctor tells the soldiers to create a lockdown perimeter, and they do just that while he investigates the alien sneaking around.
 The terrified little alien looks just like a pig, freaking out one of the soldiers enough to shoot it when it tries to make a break for it.
-The alien looks for all the world like somebody stuck a pig in a spacesuit, which... yeah, we'll see.
+The alien looks for all the world like somebody dressed a pig in a spacesuit, which... yeah, we'll see.